osxmidi/ScorchCrafter/README.md

 Does not include cabinets/IR.

-Some possible IR loaders https://github.com/osxmidi/KlangFalter and http://lsp-plug.in/ (Impulsantworten)
+Some possible IR loaders https://github.com/osxmidi/KlangFalter and http://lsp-plug.in/ (Impulsantworten) and EasyConvolver https://www.genuinesoundware.com/

 -----